floooh/kc85.zig/IMPLEMENTATION.md

-The first three lines are the actually important stuff: first, the time measurement host binding module is asked for the current frame duration in microseconds, than the emulator will be asked to "run" for the equivalent number of emulator clock cycles, and finally the current video output of the emulator will be rendered to the host window (we don't care about the screen tearing effect which will happen because the emulator's video system runs at
+The first three lines are the actually important stuff: first, the time measurement host binding module is asked for the current frame duration in microseconds, then the emulator will be asked to "run" for the equivalent number of emulator clock cycles, and finally the current video output of the emulator will be rendered to the host window (we don't care about the screen tearing effect which will happen because the emulator's video system runs at